NunoPatrocinio432/learning-C/The_C_Programming_Language/Chapter_1-A_Tutorial_Introduction/notes.md

   -  Symbolic constant names are conventionally written in upper case so they can ber readily distinguished from lower case variable names.
 Notice that there is no semicolon at the end of a #define line.

   ## 1.5 Character Input and Output
-  - he standard library provides several functions for reading or writing one character at a time, of which getchar and putchar are the simplest.
+  - The standard library provides several functions for reading or writing one character at a time, of which getchar and putchar are the simplest.
 Each time it is called, getchar reads the next input character from a text stream and returns that as its value.

   - The function putchar prints a character each time it is called.

+  ### 1.5.1 File Copying
+  - Given getchar and putchar, you can write a surprising amount of useful code without knowing anything more about input and output.

+  - EOF - End of File

+  - The type char is specifically meant for storing such character data, but any integer type can be used.
+We used int for a subtle but important reason.

+  - EOF is an integer defined in <stdio.h>, but the specific numeric value doesn't matter as long as it is not the same as any char value.
+By using the symbolic constant, we are assured that nothing in the program depends on the specific numeric value.

+  - The parentheses around the assignment, within the condition are necessary.
+The precedence of != is higher than that of =, which means that in the absence of parentheses the relational test != would be done before the assignment =.
+So the statement c = getchar() != EOF is equivalent to c = (getchar() != EOF).
+This has the undesired effect of setting c to 0 or 1, depending on whether or not the call of getchar returned end of file.